billspat/fisibase-sqlite/readme.md

 *Instructions for Mac:*

-0. open terminal

 1. install the unix/mac mdb-tools.
 One easy way is to first install the unix software installer called "homebrew" from http://brew.sh  The website has a terminal command for installation (requires internet connection).
-Then use homebrew to install mdbtools on the terminal with the following commands
+Open terminal and copy and past the command at that website to install.
+Then use homebrew to install mdbtools on the terminal with the following commands.
+Homebrew command may tell you someting about /usr/local not being writable - it will give you a command to run to fix that.  then run

-    $ brew update
+    brew update
-    $ brew install mdbtools
+    brew install mdbtools

+    Test this install by running the following command in the terminal

+    which mdb-export

 2. Run the build script, specifying the name of the mdb file (accessfisi_be.mdb) and the name of the sqlitefile like this